Rules updated as of 4/2/2019

 1. A player’s age must fall within the specified age-range as of March 1st (Spring Season) and August 1st (Fall Season) of the current year.
 Age will be verified by a valid birth certificate.

-1. Teams must field a minimum of four players at all times.
+1. Teams must field a minimum of 5 players at all times (minimum of four players in 4-6 age group).

-2. Teams consist of 8-10 players – five on the field, with three to five substitutes.
+2. Teams consist of minimum of 12 players – 6 on the field, with 3 to 5 substitutes.

 3. Home teams wear dark side of jerseys; visiting teams wear white side of jerseys.